sparkfun/flux-sdk/docs/build_with_flux.md

-# Building with Flux
+# Building with Flux {#building-with-flux}

 This section outline the steps needed to support Flux in an Arduino Build Environment.
 Both support for Arduino IDE development, as well as automated builds that use the Arduino CLI (GitHub actions).

 Since Flux is private, only available to SparkFun employees and approved partners, the build integration is different from standard Open Source projects.

 ## Using Flux within the Arduino IDE